 13. COMMITTEES OF THE COUNCIL (A) Appointment of Committees The Council may appoint any Committee to consider and report to the Council on any subject affecting the Society, and may delegate to the Committee so appointed such of its powers and duties as the Council may determine, but the responsibility of the Council shall not thereby be avoided.
 Committees may be appointed at any time when the Council thinks that a special Committee should be formed.
 The Council may discontinue any Committee at any time.
-The Council will appoint certain Committees which may include an Affiliate Committee, Branches Committee, Conferences and Meetings Committee, Education and Training Committee, Finance and General Purposes Committee, Membership and Grading Committee, Recruitment Committee External Affairs and Publications Committee.
-The composition of all committees must be reviewed by Council annually following the AGM and committee officers approved.
+The Council will appoint certain Committees and activity leads which may include an Affiliate Committee, Branches Committee, Trustee and Directors, Membership Committee, Engineering Membership Committee, External Affairs Committee, Webinar Committee, Editorial Committee The composition of all committees must be reviewed by Council annually following the AGM and committee officers approved.
 Every Committee appointed by the Council shall include at least one member of the Council.
 Committees may, with the approval of the Council, appoint Sub-Committees to report to the Committee on any matter, provided always that the composition of every such Committee and Sub-Committee shall include a sufficient number of members of the Society to constitute a majority.